6413/BLL/README.md

     // Possible values are 0 and 1.
 Default is 0.
     // Calls .Open and .Close at constructor and destructor.

-    BLL_set_CPP_CopyAtPointerChange
-    // Possible values are 0 and 1.
-Default is 0.
-    // Copies nodes to new buffer instead of silently resizing it.

     BLL_set_NodeReference_Overload_Declare
     // Expanded inside NodeReference